g7sim/cmsimple-XH-CL/README.md

 * It offers both tinymce4.83 (with bootstrap - plugins under configuration : flexible) and a version of CKEDITOR 4.14, which allows simple adding of a plugin by extraction into the plugins_external - directory (with dependencies!).
 Besides https://ckeditor.com/cke4/addons/plugins/all are at github are more than 20 bootstrap-plugins from sestolab(based on smethods), akilli etc. ( and my https://github.com/g7sim/ckeditor-fa4-fa5-XH FA4.7 - FA5.13 - XH - plugin )

 * This version has an integrated full-backup from the Cmsimple_XH - forum ( start with : ...com/backup ).
-The zip  appears after a while under userfiles (filebrowser) and is ready for download.
+The zip  appears after a long while under userfiles (filebrowser) and is ready for download.

 * You may not use ( ] ) [ < = or ? in links !